Slip and Fall Lawyers Serving North Miami

 In addition, tenants need to be aware that their landlord may not be liable if the tenant created or caused the hazardous condition that led to their fall.
 Tenants should also be aware that their landlord may not be responsible for damages sustained from a slip and fall caused by another tenant's neglect or carelessness.How Long Do I Have to File a Slip and Fall Lawsuit in North Miami?

 If you have been injured in a slip and fall incident, it is important to act quickly to ensure you do not lose your legal rights.
-In the state of Florida, the statute of limitations for a slip and fall claim is four years from the date of the incident.
-This means you have four years from the accident date to file a lawsuit in a court of law.
+In the state of Florida, the statute of limitations for a slip and fall claim is two years from the date of the incident.
+This means you have two years from the accident date to file a lawsuit in a court of law.

-If the slip and fall incident involves a municipality or government agency, you may only have three years to file a lawsuit.
+If the slip and fall incident involves a municipality or government agency, you may only have two years to file a lawsuit.
 Additionally, if the injury involves a minor (under 18 years old), there are special considerations.
 The statute of limitations, in this case, is extended until they turn 18.

 It is important to note that filing a lawsuit within the time limit does not guarantee that you will be successful in your claim.
 The court must still find that the property owner was negligent in some way for you to recover damages for your injury.
 Therefore, you should contact an experienced slip and fall lawyer as soon as possible so that they can help you determine whether or not you have a viable claim.Why Hire a Frankl Kominsky Slip and Fall Lawyers serving North Miami